Smaro Stefanidou: Biography

-Her family's origin is from Asia Minor.
-She graduated from Business School in Athens, she learned foreign languages and the piano.
-From a very young age she presented plays for children.
-Without telling her parents, she worked to pay for her tuition at the National Theatre Drama School, as her parents didn't want her to become an actress.

-After her graduation from the Drama School, in 1937, she was hired by the top theatre star of these times, Marika Kotopouli.
-Since 1952 she was the main character actress in the company of Vassilis Logothetidis, with whom she stayed until his death, in 1960.

-She also she acted alongside Katerina, Elli Lampeti, Dimitris Horn, Lambros Konstantaras, Giannis Fertis, Xenia Kalogeropoulou, Aliki Vougiouklaki, Stefanos Lineos, Giannis Gkionakis, Nikos Kourkoulos, Antonis Antypas and many more.

-A bright point in her career was her rendition of queen Hecuba in the play Trojan Women by Euripides translated and directed by Giannis Tsarouchis at a makeshift theatre on Kaplanon Street and in Delphi At the "Tsarouhis Academy", as she playfully called it, she learned a lot from the charismatic artist.
+Stefanidou family originated in Asia Minor.
+From a very young age, she acted in plays for children.
+She learned foreign languages and the piano while attending business school in Athens, and worked to pay for her tuition at the National Theatre Drama School without her parents knowing, as they did not want her to become an actress.
+She graduated from the Drama School in 1937, after which she was hired by Marika Kotopouli.
+In 1952, she joined Vassilis Logothetidis's acting company, where she stayed until his death in 1960.
+During her career, she acted alongside Katerina, Elli Lampeti, Dimitris Horn, Lambros Konstantaras, Giannis Fertis, Xenia Kalogeropoulou, Aliki Vougiouklaki, Stefanos Lineos, Giannis Gkionakis, Nikos Kourkoulos, Antonis Antypas and many more.
+She played Queen Hecuba in the play Trojan Women, translated and directed by Giannis Tsarouchis and performed at a makeshift theatre on Kaplanon Street and in Delphi.

-She made her first cinema appearance in 1951, with G. Zervos' film "Four steps".
-Since then, she appeared in many movies, among which adaptations of theatre plays in which she had played.
-She also worked a lot for the radio, taking part in radio serials, radio theatre and readings of novels.
+In 1951, she made her cinematic debut in The Four Steps.
+From there, she appeared in many movies, including adaptations of theatre plays she had performed onstage.
+She also worked in radio, taking part in radio serials, radio theatre and readings of novels.
+Her radio serials included The tongue that embroiders and Baroness Staff, and she read, in installments, A hundred years of solitude by Gabriel García Márquez, The third wreath by Kostas Tachtsis, and The decadence of the hard ones by Angelos Terzakis.

-She married singer - chansonnier Vassos Seitanidis (1913–1965) Their daughter, Leda - Irene, now known as Leda Shantala, is a yoga teacher, Bharata natyam dancer/teacher/choreographer and dance therapist.

-In autumn 2003 Smaro Stefanidou and her daughter created the "Shantom House of Culture", in Chalandri (a suburb of Athens), a centre hosting lessons, workshops and seminars (dance, yoga, martial arts, theatre, alternative therapies etc...) as well as performances.

-She died in 2010, at the age of 97, and is buried in the First Cemetery.
+Stefanidou married singer-songwriter Vassos Seitanidis (1913–1965) and they had one daughter, Leda-Irene.
+Leda is a yoga teacher, Bharatanatyam dancer, choreographer, teacher, and dance therapist.
+In 2003, Stefanidou and Leda opened the Shantom House of Culture in Chalandri, where they hosted lessons, workshops, seminars, and performances.
+Stefanidou died in 2010, at the age of 97, and is buried in the First Cemetery.